sagefy/sagefy/docs/pages/survey_of_learning_research.md

 **Question**: _Is scaffolding an effective strategy?
 When does it work?_

+- SH 105: Scaffolding, or letting learners focus on one task at a time before integrating skills, is highly effective.
+Worked examples are an example of scaffolding.
+    - Cites Clarke, Ayres, and Sweller 2005, Sweller & Cooper, 1985; Cooper & Sweller, 1987; Paas & van Merrienboer, 1994
+- SH 132: Instructional scaffolding helps learners to target skills at the right challenge level.
+Scaffolding adds structure and support to the challenge, and slowly removes the support over time.
+    - Cites Palincsar and Brown 1984
+- SH 132-133: Scaffolds can be simple textual or diagram prompts; they do not necessarily need to be from a person directly.
+    - Cites Bereiter & Scardamalia, 1987
+- SH 133: Scaffolding supports learner motiviation.
+    - Cites Csikszentmihalyi, 1991
+- SH 146-147: Add scaffolding to practice and application to support the appropriate level of challenge.
+- SH 215: Scaffold learners in their metacognitive processes by starting with a ton of aids, and gradually weaning them off.

 **Question**: _When is automatic response needed?
 How do we train an automatic response?_

 **Question**: _Should learners only be asked what they have been literally presented?_